 Stay safe, and come (back) when the crisis is over

 Last, but not least, we would like to say: stay safe and come (back) to Rio when this crisis is over!
 Rio is getting back on track, so if you would like to come here, it is a possibility.
 There are many great things to discover in this Marvelous City, even now.
-But it is probably better to wait a bit, before planning your vacation.
+But it in case of doubt, it is probably better to wait a bit before planning your vacation.

 If you have any questions about the situation, just leave a reply, and we try to answer it.